Violating Virginia state laws can have plenty of legal consequences, but

 exam, and a vision screening, as well as payment for any fees.

-You may face license suspension or revocation for any number of criminal
+You may face license suspension or revocation for any number of

-offenses in Virginia, including:
+driving offenses in Virginia, including:

 - Drug or alcohol DUI